Maryia-Bahachova/java-exercises/README.md

 ### Key Features

+- Refactored `OrderProcessor.java` for clarity and maintainability
 - Modular structure using Java packages
-- Classes for different responsibilities (OrderProcessor, PaymentService, DiscountService, etc.)
+- Classes for different responsibilities (PaymentService, DiscountService, etc.)
 - Logging and handling of orders
 - Unit tests for verification

 ## Result

 After completing this lab:

-- The Order Processor system is implemented according to the requirements
+- The Order Processor system is refactored according to **clean code** and **SOLID** principles
-- All core functionalities are working
+- All core functionalities are preserved and tested
-- The code is organized into logical packages
+- The code is organized into logical packages for easy extension and maintenance
-- Unit tests verify main functionalities

-## Notes

-- Each folder represents a Java package
-- The structure allows easy extension and maintenance
-- Demonstrates understanding of OOP principles, package organization, and basic design patterns
-- The file `OrderProcessor.java` is the **original source file** for the lab